rosslambert/SDV-FriendMod/README.md

 * Add dialogue for board game club (and fix Jacob's dialogue so he isn't talking about book club at board game club).
 * Seems difficult to pull off, but allowing the player to enter Harvey's room when at 2 hearts with David or Ross, or enter Elliot's cabin with 2 hearts with Zech or Shelby, or enter Leah's cabin with 2 hearts with Jacob.
 * Add in some custom phone calls?
 Could be fun.
+* Implement NPCs in the new way for the 1.6 update.

 ## Bugs
 * Special museum dialogue seems to not work for all NPCs.
 Still testing and trying to figure this out.

 ## Updates

+### V 2.0.0
+* Finalized converting to Stardew Valley 1.6 and set content patcher format version to 2.0.0.
+* Changed how characters are named internally.
+They are now 20460_[charactername].
+This will fix compatibility issues where custom NPCs in other mods have the same names as the custom NPCs in my mod.
+This is not compatible with previous versions of the mod!
+* Changed some likes/dislikes
+* I expect many bugs with this update!
+The format changes might mess with quite a few things, including quests.

 ### V 1.0.4
 * Actually upload Ana's walking animations, instead of just saying I did.